krishnaramb/FB_Prep/glassdoor_questions.md

   - page faults
   - incoming network packet
 ### System
-* Systems internals, vmstat, netcat, shell scripting
+* Systems internals, **vmstat, netcat** :fire: :boom:, shell scripting
 * If you're not a recent CS grad, the systems questions are probably going to end your interview- they basically expect that you've taken an Operating Systems course within the last few years
-* Given output of command vmstat and analyze the system.
+* Given output of command **vmstat and analyze the system** :fire: :punch: :revolving_hearts:
 * Send packets to remote machines and try to upgrade the packet remotely.
 * Troubleshooting why some of the machines are not updated.
 * Know the kernel in incredible depth
-* "systems interview", but it's extremely low level.
-Swap management, server flags, process management.
-A recommendation for a book called "The Linux Programming Interface
+* "systems interview", but it's extremely low level. **Swap management, server flags, process management**.:hibiscus: A recommendation for a book called **"The Linux Programming Interface"**
   1. What part of the tcp header does traceroute modify?
   2. How do you make a process a service?
   3. What is a zombie process?
   4. Something about the kernel.
 I don't recall details.
 * Linux kernel, Network deep dive, distributed system design
-* What happens during the boot process from the moment you turn on the machine until you get a login prompt?
+* **What happens during the boot process from the moment you turn on the machine until you get a login prompt?**:four_leaf_clover:
 * Pick up a Linux Kernel book.... (own it.)........ and have an Overview of Performance related commands( Truth --- >> know each parameter( if it changes(increase/decrease) and how it affects performance( This is where i failed)
 * Study the Entire Linux kernel and Performance related commands for 10-15 days before the interview.
 * Try to understand how web farms(servers) are maintained.